mayadata-io/kubera-docs/content/kubera-chaos/overview.md

 ### Getting started

-After installing Kubera Enterprise, the module is Kubera Chaos is launched by the admin.
+After installing Kubera Enterprise, the module Kubera Chaos is launched by the admin.
 All the users on Kubera will have their own Kubera Chaos workspace and they can start their Kubernetes chaos engineering efforts and collaborate with their team members from that portal.

 See Kubera Chaos [Getting Started](getting-started-with-kubera-chaos) article.